 4. While PWAs are vulnerable to the same security threats as a conventional app, they do not have direct access to the device hardware as the latter does.
 Since PWAs directly from a web browser, their degree of hardware access and background functionality can be directly controlled by users.

 Okay, enough about the users.
 What do PWAs offer for small business owners?

 The smartphone revolution has enveloped everyone under the digital umbrella.
-In the modern day, getting to know and access the services of a business requires access to their digital world.
+In the modern-day, getting to know and access the services of business requires access to their digital world.
 Companies worldwide are making their presence felt by hiring developers for mobile & web app development.
 But small businesses do not have the luxury of investing in R&D for leveraging new technologies.
-As such, a PWA offers several benefits which make them perfectly suited to small business owners.
+As such, a PWA offers several benefits that make them perfectly suited to small business owners.
 Here are some of them:

 1. The costs in developing a Progressive Web App are significantly lower than mobile or web apps.

 2. You don’t have to maintain and push updates of apps separately as PWAs can be updated along with the website itself.

 3. Most of your customers do not own high-end smartphones or other devices.
 In fact, more than half the population in developing countries use devices with low-end specifications.
 PWAs run perfectly on such devices, so you can cover a broader audience with them.